 It's one of the laws affecting our success.

-anything of value (one's kindness, patience, knowledge, talent, time, money, wisdom, forgiveness, gentleness, love, joy, peace, etc.); anything of value can be a seed.
+What kinds of things can a person sow? ... anything that has value (kindness, patience, knowledge, talent, time, money, mercy, wisdom, forgiveness, gentleness, love, joy, peace, etc.) is a seed.

-Even a prayer of faith can serve as a seed.
+A prayer of faith is a seed.

-Nothing leaves heaven until something leaves the earth [ See blog, Bus Station ].
+Nothing leaves heaven until something leaves the Earth [ See blog, Bus Station ].

-If one type of seed hasn't yielded the results we've expected, maybe it's time to change the type of seed we're sowing.
+If one type of seed hasn't yielded the results we've expected, then maybe it's time to change the type of seed we're sowing.

-If money, for example, isn't helping to solve some problem, then maybe it's time to start sowing some time seed, and give that problem a little more of our time.
+If money, for example, isn't helping to solve some problem, then we can try sowing some time seed, and give that problem a little more of our time and non-judgmental attention.